OVERVIEW

 This only gives a small overview of the full story, to see more of the details read on…

-Our first task was to hit the road and unearth the stories and people that make Route 66 what it is.
+Our first task was to unearth the stories that make Route 66 what it is.
 So we spent 3 weeks documenting the businesses and people of Route 66.

 Our OOH directed people to Route 66, but we needed an actual physical mascot to travel across the country.
 Partnering with Bell Plastics (the original Manufacturer of Muffler Men) we created a bespoke 20ft giant!